brightluau/bright/docs/developer-guide/transformonomicon/configuration.md

 some_option = true
 ```

-When registered with [`registerTransformer`](../../api/std/registerTransformer.md), your function will be provided a
+Your function will be provided a table that conforms to the newly-created `Config` type as its second argument when it's
-table that conforms to the newly-created `Config` type as its second argument:
+invoked:

 ```luau
 local function transformer(cst: bright.Cst, config: Config): bright.Cst